mateo1mc/Instagram-Story-Liker/README.md

 - The script will scan the stories of the specified usernames and like them if available.
 - Check the console output for status updates and notifications.

-## ⚠️ Note ⚠️

-- **⚠️This script is for educational purposes only and should be used responsibly.⚠️**
-- Ensure you have a stable internet connection while running the script.

 <br>
 <!-- Connect with me -->